 You can dig into more details in our CenturyLink internet review.

 We bet you know which plan we’re recommending here: the CenturyLink Fiber Internet plan.
 Because, well, it’s the only CenturyLink fiber plan.

 But even without options, rest assured you’re getting a good deal.
 The price CenturyLink charges for its 940 Mbps download speeds is highly competitive–not many other ISPs offer such a low price.
 And did we mention those 940 Mbps speeds are going to cover all your streaming, gaming, and working from home needs, and then some?

 CenturyLink speed and reliability

-Customers also rated CenturyLink as eighth for reliability,2 which means a service outage isn’t likely to cut short your Overwatch gaming session.
+Plus, CenturyLink earned tenth place for customer satisfaction with its internet speed.2 And customers also rated CenturyLink as eighth for reliability,2 which means a service outage isn’t likely to cut short your Overwatch gaming session.

 Windstream Kinetic Gig: Best fiber for underserved areas

 Windstream aims to boost rural internet speeds–and its Kinetic Gig plan brings fiber to low-population areas.

 Windstream is no stranger to lower-population areas of the US.
 Yup, this ISP makes it a goal to bring faster speeds to underserved communities where other, larger ISPs don’t bother to set up shop.8